 What is the cost of living

 Vacation destinations are often idyllic spots with lovely scenery, friendly people, and delicious restaurants.
 When you visit a favorite vacation spot for a week or two, you’re often deprived of the big-picture view of the cost of living.
 Before you decide to move, look closely at the cost of living at your favorite vacation spot.

-Moving to your favorite vacation destination might sound like the perfect plan, but like any move, you should investigate several factors before signing on the dotted line.
+Moving to your favorite vacation destination might sound like the perfect plan, but you should investigate several factors before signing on the dotted line like any move.